SystemsApproach/ops/monitor.rst

   shipper.** Use the selected logging library to create timestamps, with as precise of timestamp as the logging framework allows.
-Using the shipper or logging handlers may be slower, or create timestamps on receipt or processing time, which may be delayed or a few network hops away.
-This is problematic if trying to align events between multiple services after log aggregation.
+Using the shipper or logging handlers may be slower, or create timestamps on receipt, which may be delayed or a few network hops away.
+This makes trying to align events between multiple services after log aggregation problematic.

 * **Must be able to change log levels without interrupting service.**
   All services must provide a mechanism to set the log level at startup, and an API that allows the log level to be changed at runtime.
 Scoping the log level based on specific subsystems is a useful feature, but not required.
-When a service is implemented by a suite of microservices, the logging configuration only needs to be applied to one instance for it to apply to all instances.
+When a service is implemented by a suite of microservices, the logging configuration need only be applied to one instance for it to apply to all instances.